dudushy/fun.ng/README.md

   ng new fun

   ?
 Would you like to share anonymous usage data about this project with the Angular Team at Google under Google’s Privacy Policy at https://policies.google.com/privacy.
 For more details and how to change this setting, see https://angular.io/analytics.
 No

+  ?
+Would you like to add Angular routing?
+Yes

+  ?
+Which stylesheet format would you like to use?
+SCSS
   ```

 1. Run project